DubBotQA/personalization-widget/README.md

 ```sh
 npm run build
 ```
-This outputs a single, bundled file to `dist/db-personalization-widget.bundle.js`
+This outputs a single, self-contained bundled file to `dist/db-personalization-widget.bundle.js` that includes:
+- All JavaScript functionality
+- PostCSS-processed widget styles
+- Bootstrap CSS
+- Page override styles

+The widget requires no separate CSS files - everything is embedded in the JavaScript bundle for easy deployment.

 ## Contributing
 - Open a [GitHub issue](https://github.com/DubBotQA/personalization-widget/issues) for feature requests or bug reports